gabrielication/RIOT/examples/mbedtls/README.md

 Which will start the TLS server on the background.
 Keep it open.

 You have to start the client now.
+Type in another terminal:

+    make term

-Return to the native terminal and then type `client` followed by the previous address you copied from the server, like:
+Type to the native terminal `client` followed by the previous address you copied from the server, like:

     > client fe80::ac4a:f4ff:fef7:b23d